 DAS news/Special events

-The Decorative Arts Society (DAS) has several events planned for the spring.
+The Decorative Arts Society (DAS) is planning a trip to Upstate New York for early November 2017.
 Watch your mail for details.
 Those who are not current contributors may write to newsletter@DecArtsSociety.org for details.

 Events & Exhibitions

 Note: When the Decorative Arts Society receives notice of programs, exhibitions or events that occur between issues of the DAS Newsletter, we list them here as a service to those with an interest in the decorative arts.
 Upcoming events are listed by closing date.

 Many art lovers may not think of Paul Gauguin in terms of the decorative arts, but he was a major figure in that arena, as this exhibition makes clear.Gauguin became an artist after traveling the world as a merchant marine and working as a stockbroker’s assistant.
 He explored and created works in a wide range of materials, including wood, wax and ceramics.

 Gauguin spent the first six years of his life in Peru and, as an adult, lived in Paris, Brittany, Martinique, Tahiti and the Marquesas Islands.
 When he first traveled to Tahiti, he found that much of the local culture had been transformed by colonization.
 The works he created there are not historically accurate, but his reimagining of what the island might have once been.

 In addition to working as a painter, sculptor, ceramist, printmaker and decorator, Gauguin also invented new processes in many of these areas.

 Eternal Offerings: Chinese Ritual Bronzes from the Minneapolis Institute of Art

 John and Mable Ringling Museum of Art